fstarred/c64-playground/README.md

 #### Parallax effect

-If you take a look at [this page](https://www.c64-wiki.com/wiki/Parallax_Scrolling) we can see that exists a few techniques for developing a parallax effect on C64.
+If you take a look at [this page](https://www.c64-wiki.com/wiki/Parallax_Scrolling) we can see that even in the old times some few techniques were used for creating nice parallax effect on C64.
-Probably the most easier trick is to use rasterlines, thus we have to deal with irqs.
+Probably the most easier trick is to use rasterlines, that require just to deal with irqs using the right timing.
-Playfield is divided by two sections: the vertical upper tile is formed by 11 chars, whereas the bottom has 5 chars, for a total height of 16 chars.
+On this demo, playfield is divided by two sections: the vertical upper tile is formed by 11 chars, whereas the bottom has 5 chars, for a total vertical line of 16 chars displayed on the screen.
-Each section has its own horizontal raster scroll value (d016); once raster reach line 209 (thus interrupt is triggered) we have to waste some cycles to avoid bad flickering due to horizontal scroll changes.
+Each section has its own horizontal raster scroll value (d016); once raster reach line 209 (thus interrupt is triggered) we have to skip some cycles to avoid bad flickering due to horizontal scroll changes.

 ```
-	#wait_5x_cycles 9
+	#wait_5x_cycles 9 ; this macro does some empty loops
+        ; Wait 45 cycles
 	lda $d016
 	and #248
 	ora xoffset_lower